cambiotraining/hpc-intro-sanger/04-software.md

 :::highlight
 #### Key Points

 - The `module` tool can be used to search for and load pre-installed software packages on a HPC.
-  - This tool may not always be available on your HPC.
+This tool may not always be available on your HPC.
+  - `module avail` is used to list the available software.
+  - `module load PACKAGE_NAME` is used to load the package.
 - To install your own software, you can use the _Conda_ package manager.
   - _Conda_ allows you to have separate "software environments", where multiple package versions can co-exist on your system.
 - Use `conda env create <ENV>` to create a new software environment and `conda install -n <ENV> <PROGRAM>` to install a program on that environment.
-- Use `source activate <ENV>` to "activate" the software environment and make all the programs installed there available.
+- Use `conda activate <ENV>` to "activate" the software environment and make all the programs installed there available.
-  - When submitting jobs to LSF, always remember to include the `source activate` command at the start of the shell script you submit to `bsub`.
+  - When submitting jobs to `bsub`, always remember to include `source $CONDA_PREFIX/etc/profile.d/conda.sh` at the start of the shell script, followed by the `conda activate` command.
+- Always remember to include either `module load` or `conda activate` in your submission script.

 #### Further resources